alperkan1/BATTEL-SHIP-PJ3-/README.md

 </details>

 ### v.
 Win
--If you get all 5 ships with in the turn you win.
+- If you get all 5 ships within the turn, you win.
-- Weh you win you get a congradulations massage.
+- When you win you get a congratulations message.

 <details><summary>Win</summary>
 <img src="assets/IMAGE/win.JPG">